rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 		Bob - Extra servant

 The Fool *(Inverse)*'s Carnival
 	The fool is holding a carnival starting in The Narrow's and leading all the way up to Damocan's Grounds for the main event.
-The parade has many stops
+The parade has many stops along the way up to the grounds.
+Pausing at the fighting pits for a scheduled 3 rounds of fighting.
+	1. The Grand Melee
+	2.

 <span style="color:#ff0000">MAIN QUEST</span>: <span style="color:#c00000">Aorta</span> is negotiating a deal between the party and an anonymous buyer (The Consortium.